mhadihossaini/mhadihossaini/README.md

 ## 😄 Pronouns

 - He/Him

-## ⚡ Fun Fact

-- I once participated in a hackathon where my team and I developed a prototype for an app that helps reduce food waste, and we won the second place!

 Feel free to connect with me if you share similar interests or have an exciting project in mind!